Secondments

 Typical duration: Medium-term

-Focus: Food processing knowledge transferred across academic, applied and industrial environments.
+Focus: Intersectoral knowledge transfer across academic, applied research and industrial environments.

 Hear from our secondees